 How about putting different DHT blockers together for a way more effective solution?

 Fortunately for you, such treatments do exist and have been proven to work for decades!
-Below are some established products and vitalizers that you can consider, to fight off DHT and regrow healthy hair in weeks!
+Below are some established products and vitalizers that you can consider, to fight off Dihydrotestosterone and regrow healthy hair in weeks!

 Procerin is a well-known and effective DHT blocker for men.
 The procerin formula is made up of a blend of anti-dht and hair-promoting vitamins, minerals and herbal components.
 This includes Zinc, Nettles and Gotu Kola, all of which are powerful DHT blockers and promotes healthy hair growth.

 Procerin comes in forms of supplement tablets and hair shampoo.
-It is designed as a 2-step program to combat DHT inside and outside of the body.
+It is designed as a 2-step program to combat Dihydrotestosterone inside and outside of the body.
 Additionally, procerin will revitalize hair follicles and stimulate regrowth.

 The effectiveness of procerin has been backed by IRB approved clinical studies and recommended by doctors across the globe.
 Check out the full details of Procerin here.

 The cause to women’s hair loss differs from men.
 For that, Provillus has been made to an approach accustomed for women.
 Female baldness tend to arise from hormonal imbalance due to pregnancy, thyroid challenges, anxiety and more.

 Provillus takes on an external and internal approach.
 The components found in this treatment are a number of natural DHT blockers, Biotin and Vitamin B6; All crucial for healthy hair and skin.

 Majority of women have a magnesium deficiency.
 Magnesium is needed to work with calcium to promote hair growth.
 Provillus proves to be effective for women by having magnesium as a strong property in its formula.